Related publications

 Use Gov.uk to check your State Pension age.

 Changes were introduced in 2016 to simplify the State Pension.
 There are currently two systems in place – the new State Pension and the basic State Pension.
-Which one you’ll claim depends on when you reach your State Pension age.
+The one you’ll claim depends on when you reach your State Pension age.

 You can claim the new State Pension if you’re: